 Add your own tips if you have some good ones, then just keep repeating it either out loud or in your head.
 Say it so you feel the emotion rushing through your body and replacing all the negative energy with positive life force.

-I like add a swear word here and there when doing the positive self talk.
+I like to add a swear word here and there when doing the positive self talk.
 I find it helps with the emotional response.
 But, do what works for you, man!